 top of page

-Singers with Unique Voices: The Shaggs (The Unique Voices Club #35)
+Embracing Unique Voices: The Shaggs (The Unique Voices Club #35)

-Anyway, I first learned about the Shaggs in a college class on the psychology of music.
-To be nerdy for a brief second, the band was used as an illustration of Juslin and Vastfjall's theory that there are six mechanisms through which music can induce emotions: brain stem reflexes, evaluative conditioning, emotional contagion, visual imagery, episodic memory and musical expectancy.
-Namely, the Shaggs shows off the musical expectancy component perfectly: you have expectations of how a song will sound and so if it meets your expectations you enjoy it, or if it violates your expectations, you don't enjoy it.
-Which explains why my choir-trained father once got on my case for playing the Shaggs on college radio.
+I first learned about The Shaggs in a college class on the psychology of music.
+To be nerdy for a moment, the band was used to illustrate Juslin and Vastfjall's theory that music can induce emotions through six mechanisms: brain stem reflexes, evaluative conditioning, emotional contagion, visual imagery, episodic memory, and musical expectancy.
+The Shaggs exemplify the musical expectancy component perfectly.
+You have expectations of how a song will sound.
+If it meets those expectations, you enjoy it.
+If it violates them, well, you might not.

-You see, the Shaggs in their 1969 Philosophy of the World album (recorded not far from me!) were fairly lackadaisical about being inconsistent with the rhythm and music of their songs.
-And that can shake you up unless you listen to jazz with weird time signatures that change every other bar.
-But even then, it's like the drums are following one time and the (untuned) guitars are following another and the singers are singing a mush of random melodies just behind both of them.
-Of course it can drive you mad (in fact, the album is described as the worst of all time).
-The band however was unaware that their music was unusual and didn't understand why people cringed at it.
-Not me while I'm writing this though.
-I've listened to all sorts of stuff at this point in my life and in the Unique Voices Club so nothing really surprises me much anymore😅.
+This explains why my choir-trained father once got on my case for playing The Shaggs on college radio.
+You see, their 1969 Philosophy of the World album (recorded not far from me!) was a bit lackadaisical about rhythm and melody.
+It can shake you up unless you're used to jazz with weird time signatures that change every other bar.
+Even then, it's like the drums are following one beat, the (untuned) guitars are on another, and the singers are singing a mush of random melodies behind both.
+Of course, it can drive you mad!
+In fact, the album is often described as the worst of all time.
+The band, however, was blissfully unaware of their unusual sound and didn't understand why people cringed at it.
+But not me!
+I've listened to all sorts of stuff at this point in my life, and in the Unique Voices Club, so nothing really surprises me much anymore. 😅

-So I write the Shaggs into the Unique Voices Club this week not to say you don't need vocal training or a music teacher or the like.
-That can be helpful so you don't do things like destroy your vocal cords or the mechanism of whatever instrument you're playing (being a self-taught guitarist I wrecked quite a few strings and bridges until I knew better).
-But just that you can be the mose inexperienced artist, singer, guitarist or whatever and still create something beautiful that someone will love.
-I wrote my first song when I was 11 unassumingly called "Lyrics" about random stuff like dust blowing and cats mewing, and my friends thought it was best thing ever, so much so that they practiced it every recess for a month.
-Dot Wiggin's voice sounds like she's talking but trying to make it sound melodic.
+I wrote my first song when I was 11, unassumingly titled "Lyrics," about random stuff like dust blowing and cats mewing.
+My friends thought it was the best thing ever!
+They practiced it every recess for a month.
+Dot Wiggin's voice sounds like she’s talking but trying to make it melodic.
 You can hear the untrained qualities in her voice.
-But a theatre company performed a play about her and her band at the 2025 Edinburgh Fringe Festival and received rave reviews from The Guardian.
-And Billie Eilish who doesn't even have the biggest range records stuff in her bedroom.
-So you never know who is going to appreciate whatever you create.
+But guess what?
+A theatre company performed a play about her and her band at the 2025 Edinburgh Fringe Festival, and they received rave reviews from The Guardian.

 Stay educated,